 For our last night, we treated ourselves to a cooking class at Langlois in the French Quarter.
 The course was led by Chef Amy; a hugely successful southern chef who made us all relaxed and ensured we had a fantastic time.
 This evening was an absolute highlight in New Orleans.

 We were shown how to make potato rostis (a shredded potato cake), gumbo (a traditional Louisianan stew) and pecan praline (the ultimate NOLA dessert recipe not to be messed with) - all delicacies of this area.
 The cooking was done in a big group with everyone pitching in and then eating our results!

 We spent an enjoyable night meeting people from all over the US, before heading down to Frenchman Street for a spot of jazz.

 My advice is to avoid the sweltering summer and hurricane season in July and August.
-I recommend staying anywhere in the French Quarter, rather than Downtown or on Bourbon street (which would be too noisy for most people).
-If you're visiting New Orleans as part of a road trip, we can arrange car or campervan hire so you can make your own way around.
+I recommend staying anywhere in the French Quarter, rather than Downtown or on Bourbon Street (which would be too noisy for most people).
+If you're visiting New Orleans as part of a road trip, we can arrange car or campervan hire so you can make your way around.

 If you’d like to include New Orleans in your trip, or perhaps as part of a more extensive tailor-made holiday, we can help.
 We can recommend flights and help book some food tours as well as places to stay and local transport.
 Call us on +44 1273320580 or request a quote by email to start planning your trip.